 Explore the Art Pottery produced at the ALLER VALE POTTERY from 1881 until early 1900′s.
 The best production from Aller Vale is hard to find and this site will introduce you to it.
 Originally run as a philanthropic, not-for-profit, pottery, the output was very flexible, with pottery shapes and patterns under constant change.
-When the founder, John Phillips, died in 1897, the pottery continued to flourish under new ownership until the demands of the new holiday trade lead to a gradual switch to production of mottowares* in the opening years of the twentieth century, and the best decorators left the pottery to take their skills elsewhere.
+When the founder, John Phillips, died in 1897, the pottery continued to flourish under new ownership (of Hexter Humpherson & Co, who had already acquired the Watcombe pottery from a bankruptcy) until the demands of the new holiday trade lead to a gradual switch to production of mottowares* in the opening years of the twentieth century, and the best decorators left the pottery to take their skills elsewhere.

 (* ‘mottoware’ – pottery decorated with Scandies, Cockerels, Cottages on a cream ground with a motto.)

-Site updated 2nd February 2014.
-Sales over £100; Pixies; Location & Prior Use; Animals and Grotesques; Here be Dragons
+Site updated 17th September 2014.
+Blanche Vulliamy photos from Ipswich Museum 2001; Sales over £100; Pixies; Location & Prior Use; Animals and Grotesques; Here be Dragons

 Please also see Aller Vale at www.torquaypottery.co.uk